 Hive on Hadoop makes data processing so straightforward and scalable that we can easily forget to optimize our Hive queries.
-Well designed tables and queries can greatly improve your query speed and reduce processing cost.
+Well-designed tables and queries can greatly improve your query speed and reduce processing costs.
 This article includes five tips, which are valuable for ad-hoc queries, to save time, as much as for regular ETL (Extract, Transform, Load) workloads, to save money.
 The three areas in which we can optimize our Hive utilization are:

 - Data Layout (Partitions and Buckets)

 - Data Processing (Bucket Map Join and Parallel execution)

 We will discuss these areas in detail below.
 Also watch our webinar on the topic given by Ashish Thusoo, co-founder of Apache Hive, and Sadiq Sid Shaik, Director of Product at Qubole.
 Based on the data set we use, Qubole can improve your data set, as illustrated in the example below.

 The data consists of three tables.
 The table Airline Bookings All contains 276 million records of complete air travel trips from an origin to a destination with an itinerary identifier as a key.
 The second table Airline Bookings Origin Only contains the data for the first leg of an itinerary only and also has the itinerary’s identifier as a key.
 The last table is the ‘Census’ containing population information for each US state.

 This example data set demonstrates Hive query language optimization.